-- 3.1.
-Relevant legislation includes: - UK General Data Protection Regulation (UK GDPR); - Data Protection Act 2018 (DPA 2018), which enacts the GDPR in the UK and includes exemptions and further detail, as well as offences that individuals can be prosecuted for; - Privacy and Electronic Communications Regulations (PECR), which cover electronic direct marketing ("marketing" includes fundraising and promoting an organisation's aims, not just selling.) - Freedom of Information Act 2000, which provides key definitions referred to in the other legislation. - Human Rights Act 1998 - Computer Misuse Act 1990, which covers unauthorised access to, and use of, computers and computer materials. - Education (Pupil Information) Regulations 2005 which gives parents the right to access their child's education record. - Protection of Freedoms Act 2012 -
+3.1.
+Relevant legislation includes, but is not limited to:

+- UK General Data Protection Regulation (UK GDPR); - Data Protection Act 2018 (DPA 2018), which enacts the GDPR in the UK and includes exemptions and further detail, as well as offences that individuals can be prosecuted for; - Privacy and Electronic Communications Regulations (PECR), which cover electronic direct marketing ("marketing" includes fundraising and promoting an organisation's aims, not just selling.) - Freedom of Information Act 2000, which provides key definitions referred to in the other legislation. - Environmental Information Regulations 2004 - Human Rights Act 1998 - Computer Misuse Act 1990, which covers unauthorised access to, and use of, computers and computer materials. - Education (Pupil Information) Regulations 2005 which gives parents the right to access their child's education record. - The School Attendance (Pupil Registration) (England) Regulations 2024

-- 3.2.
+- The Data (Use and Access) Bill (anticipated to be passed in 2025) - Children's Wellbeing and Schools Bill (anticipated to be passed in 2025) - 3.2.
 In the UK, the Information Commissioner's Office (ICO) is the data protection regulator. - 3.3.
 Breaches of data protection legislation can result in significant monetary penalties and damage to reputation, as well as the risk of real harm to people whose data is handled in an unfair or unlawful way. - 3.4.
 Individual members of staff may be prosecuted for committing offences under Sections 170 173 of the DPA 2018.